robertutterback/RL-FinancialPlanning-Env/README.md

 # RL-FinancialPlanning-Env
 Series of financial planning RL environments that progressively add complexity to eventually become a useful tool for financial planning &amp; retail investment management professionals.

+## Description of proof-of-concept environment
+The initial environment will be hyper simple in order to serve as a proof of concept.
+It involves an environment that offers two investment choices (SP500 & cash) that sample from normal random returns each timestep.
+Each episode begins at retirement with a given amount of lifetime savings in a tax-exempt (Roth) account.
+A fixed amount of spending is withdrawn from the account each timestep.
+The episode is over when one of two events occur: the agent runs out of money, or the agent reaches age 100.

+The actions of the agent are simple: two continuous actions that sum to 1 that indicate the percentage of their account invested in cash and the percentage invested in SP500.

+Generally, the reward that the agent receives is based on when the agent runs out of money.
+The earlier the agent runs out of money, the lower the reward.
+The maximum reward is acheived by getting to age 100 without running out of money.

 Actions
 * Asset Allocation
 * Asset Location